Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 Is It Dominance?

-The dominance myth has largely been debunked in modern behavioral science.
-Most animal behaviorists agree that sleeping at your feet is not an attempt to control you.
+The dominance myth has largely been debunked in modern behavioural science.
+Most animal behaviourists agree that sleeping at your feet is not an attempt to control you.

 True dominance-related issues usually show up as: